HackRVA/badge2024/BADGE-APP-HOWTO.md

 		as well as allowing scaling.
 ```

-The following are also available: however they are not well documented.
+The following are also available for displaying images or "sprites",
+however they are not very well documented.

 ```
 	void FbImage(unsigned char assetId, unsigned char seqNum);